Afghanistan Infrastructure Trust Fund (AITF)

 The Afghan Ministry of Finance and ADB will work together to ensure that the fund is efficiently utilized to support the highest priority infrastructure projects and leverage additional financing from the private sector and other partners.

 Who supports the fund?

-Japan, the United Kingdom, and the United States support the fund.
+Germany, Japan, NATO ANA Trust Fund, the United Kingdom, and the United States support the fund.